top of page

 Events

 A hybrid roundtable was convened in November 2024 to launch the project.
 This event was the first gathering of more than fifteen digital trade experts from eleven APEC economies to discuss how to ensure the CPTPP remains of the highest possible standard for the region in a time of rapid digital advancements.
 PECC committees, experts and participants discussed expected outcomes and objectives and exchanged views on the possible scope for the overall Chapter 14 review.
 Read the outcomes of the meeting here.
+A second virtual roundtable discussion was held in February 2025.
+Read the outcomes of the meeting here.

 Next Steps